Employee Training Tools Roundup: Upgrade Your Toolbox

-Whether you’re onboarding new employees, providing sales staff with new on-the-job product training, or educating your thought leaders on soft skills, the right tools for the task are essential.
-We’ve selected and compared some employee training tools to help you, whatever type of training method or content you use or intend to use.
+Whether you’re running compliance training, providing sales staff with new on-the-job product training, or educating your thought leaders on soft skills, the online training tools for the task are essential.
+To help you make a choice, we’ve selected and compared top employee training tools, depending on the training methods you use or intend to use.

 1. Learning Platforms

 Learning platforms are one of the key corporate training tools that allow you to host and deliver your learning packages to employees.
-Whether you decide on a traditional LMS, a hosted course platform, or a microlearning platform, you will definitely need one of these employee training tools.
+Be it a traditional LMS, a hosted course platform, or a microlearning platform, your business will definitely need one of them for employee training.

 Learning management systems (LMSs)

-You can think of an LMS as a virtual space where employees go to learn, collaborate, and assess their knowledge.
-The most suitable platform helps to automate different aspects of the training process and combine all of your content into a structured learning path for your employees.
-However, systems vary widely, so it’s essential to choose carefully based on features that meet your organizational training needs, eLearning standards supported, pricing, and customer support.
+An LMS as a virtual space where employees go to learn, collaborate, and assess their knowledge.
+It helps automate different aspects of online employee training and deliver content efficiently.
+However, systems range widely, so it’s essential to choose carefully.
 To learn more about LMS features and how to choose a learning platform, check out our LMS selection guide and a guide on how to create an LMS RFP.

-Moodle: Free open source and very flexible LMS.
-Moodle does trade flexibility for ease of setup and maintenance, and you will likely need specialists to help you implement and manage it.
+Moodle: Free open source and very flexible LMS, but you will likely need specialists to help you implement and manage it.

 Hosted course platforms